Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Model cells.md

 **Box of model cells** - You'll often see these model cells helping to explain other biology experiments, but one day they may get their own solo careers...

-Last initially checked on 2019-01-12 by Amanda Buckingham (abb53@cam.ac.uk)) and doublechecked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk))
+Last initially checked on 2019-01-12 by Amanda Buckingham (abb53@cam.ac.uk)) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->